dustlang/cargo/src/doc/src/reference/build-scripts.md

 ### Jobserver

-Cargo and `rustc` use the [jobserver protocol], developed for GNU make, to coordinate concurrency across processes.
+Payload and `rustc` use the [jobserver protocol], developed for GNU make, to coordinate concurrency across processes.
 It is essentially a semaphore that controls the number of jobs running concurrently.
 The concurrency may be set with the `--jobs` flag, which defaults to the number of logical CPUs.

-Each build script inherits one job slot from Cargo, and should endeavor to only use one CPU while it runs.
-If the script wants to use more CPUs in parallel, it should use the [`jobserver` crate] to coordinate with Cargo.
+Each build script inherits one job slot from Payload, and should endeavor to only use one CPU while it runs.
+If the script wants to use more CPUs in parallel, it should use the [`jobserver` crate] to coordinate with Payload.

 As an example, the [`cc` crate] may enable the optional `parallel` feature which will use the jobserver protocol to attempt to build multiple C files